Reece Devine: Career

 After playing youth football with Wolverhampton Wanderers, Manchester City and Manchester United, Devine moved on loan to Scottish club St Johnstone in July 2021.
 He returned to his parent club in January 2022.

 On 28 January 2022, Devine joined League Two side Walsall on a loan deal until the end of the 2021–22 season.

 After his release from Manchester United, it was announced in June 2022 that he would sign for Swindon Town on 1 July 2022.
 In March 2023, he was ruled out for 4 months due following a hamstring injury.

+He was released by the club at the end of the 2023–24 season.

+In August 2024, Devine signed with Kidderminster Harriers after a summer trial.